monika/ursamaker.com/src/blog/01-2021-planning.md

 It fits me well and I feel good about my style.
 Femininely-styled clothes don't work for me but I usually have to wear them because they're the things that fit my chest and hips, or I anticipate that people expect me to wear them.

-Now that I'm working from home for a year and into the forseeable future, free from performing the expectations of womanhood, I'll be creating an outfit that fits how I see myself and fits my body.
+Now that I've been working from home for over a year and into the foreseeable future, I'm a little more free from performing womanhood as others expect.
+Now that I get to define it, I'll be creating an outfit that fits how I see myself and fits my body.

 Let's start at the top and work our way down:

 ### Chambray Peacoat

-I finished 2020 with making [StyleArc's Beatrice Pea Coat](https://www.stylearc.com/shop/sewing-patterns/beatrice-pea-coat/) and didn't have a super fun time with it.
+I finished 2020 by making [StyleArc's Beatrice Pea Coat](https://www.stylearc.com/shop/sewing-patterns/beatrice-pea-coat/) and didn't have a super fun time with it.
 It fits ok but the directions were difficult to follow as an intermediate sewist.
 I turned to a few YouTube videos to figure out how a lining is attached to a coat, and set into a back vent.
 It's the only pea coat pattern I was able to find that fit a fat body, so I went with it.

 I also put in one of my sleeve linings inside out but no one can see that so I'm willing to live with it.